rio-cloud/create-react-app/packages/rio-template/README.md

 # rio-template

-This is the Rio JavaScript template for [Rio Create React App](https://github.com/rio-cloud/create-react-app).
+This is the RIO JavaScript template for [RIO Create React App](https://github.com/rio-cloud/create-react-app).

 To use this template, add `--template @rio-cloud/cra-template` when creating a new app.